Introduction

 Setting up an omnichannel campaign requires intense planning and execution capabilities.
 Key steps in building omnichannel campaigns include:

 1. Invest in Solid Data Management Capabilities: Creating a Customer 360 view at an individual level is only possible with reliable data management.
 Companies must be willing to invest in data management to develop the right platform and tool ecosystem to successfully collect, store, manage, and process data across multiple sources.
-Most omnichannel implementations include a mix of in-house and enterprise tools, including data warehouses, data storage, customer data platforms, data management platforms, data lakes, and privacy management solutions.
+Most omnichannel implementations include in-house and enterprise tools, including data warehouses, data storage, customer data platforms, data management platforms, data lakes, and privacy management solutions.
 Companies can either build a stack of standalone tools or invest in integrated platforms that leverage the best of custom and standard industry features.

 3. Determining Inputs for the Decisioning Engine: The next stage for developing a campaign involves deciding on the customer, channel, and content (the 3Cs) for execution.
-This decisioning process uses data from the established data management ecosystem and customer journeys.
+This decision-making process uses data from the established data management ecosystem and customer journeys.
 Steps in this process include:

 1. Filter target customers based on omnichannel use cases.